RyanLua/Satchel/README.md

 | [@thebrickplanetboy](https://www.roblox.com/users/525495863/profile) | Allowing me to republish & modify his fork of the backpack system |
 | [@ForeverHD](https://www.roblox.com/users/82347291/profile) | Making Topbar Plus and open-sourcing it for everyone to use |

-## 🆘 Support
+## 💖 Support

+> **Note**
+>
+> If you see an issue with Satchel and would like to report it, see [SUPPORT.md](SUPPORT.md) for additional information.

 Satchel fully supports all platforms which includes computer, tablet, phone, console, and VR.
-If you see an issue with Satchel and would like to report it, see [SUPPORT.md](SUPPORT.md) for additional information.

 You can support Satchel by starring this repository, sharing it with others, and contributing to it.
 Learn about contributing to Satchel below at [Contributing](#contributing).